dasamukarahvana/Delayed-SDE-Control-Benchmark/README.md

 N=8192
 $$

-trajectories with a separate seed.
+trajectories with a separate random seed.

 The baseline and candidate are evaluated on exactly the same noise realizations, producing a paired comparison.